rishvanth-kp/its_a_scam/doc/content/10x_gex.md

 To load the the count matrices under the other multi-mapping model, we need to load the count matrix for all cells and then subset it to include only the filtered cells (since only the raw count matrices are provided for these models).
-As an example to use the `GeneFull_Ex50pAS` gene model with the `EM` option:
+As an example, to use the `GeneFull_Ex50pAS` gene model with the `EM` option:

 ```